 Ramat Beit Shemesh Alef

-Property prices in RBS Alef are meaningfully below Jerusalem and Ra’anana for comparable apartment sizes, which has been a major driver of Anglo aliyah to the city.
-Best fit for religious families who prioritize community density over commute convenience, and for buyers seeking more apartment per shekel without leaving the central Israel orbit.
+The most established Anglo neighbourhood in Beit Shemesh and one of the largest English-speaking religious communities in Israel — predominantly dati-leumi and Yeshivish, with extensive shul, school, and youth infrastructure.
+Property prices are meaningfully below Jerusalem and Ra’anana for comparable apartment sizes, which has been a major driver of Anglo aliyah to the city.
+Best fit for religious families who prioritise community density, and for buyers seeking more apartment per shekel without leaving the central Israel orbit.

 How to choose between them